Tech vs. the Opioid Crisis

 May 14, 2018

 More than 3,000 Americans die every month from an opioid overdose.
 This urgent epidemic impacts not only public health across the nation, but social and economic welfare as well.
 The Centers for Disease Control and Prevention (CDC) estimates that prescription drug misuse costs the United States over $78 billion per year for treatment, law enforcement and lost productivity.
-Those that may have someone close to them struggling with opioid addiction, look into drug test kits as well as looking for a rehab facility, if the person in question is willing to attend.
+Those that may have someone close to them struggling with opioid addiction, typically look into home drug test kits to use as part of a path to recovery.
+Home drug tests can detect almost any substance you can think of, depending on the type of drug test that is used.
+For more information about finding the right drug test for your needs, head to the Countrywide Testing website.
+Drug testing is not the only measure that can be taken to tackle the opioid epidemic though.
+For example, some people decide to seek out a rehabilitation facility.

 In addition to policy, technology can play a major role in the country’s response to the crisis.
 Here, Director of Healthcare Strategy Bryan Young discusses how connecting systems together can help doctors make better decisions, and reduce the amount of opioids in circulation.